C4E5G3/nixs-main/content/en/_index.md

 10. Privacy oriented (proprietorial operating systems these days are literally tracking devices)
 11. Seamless (updates)
 12. Optimized Kernel (Linux works with most hardware out of the box)
+13. Security - yes you read that correctly.
+I don't even want to think about what 'the alternatives' are presently implementing in terms of monitoring your personal space.
+Youtube things like 'spyware' and 'zero day exploits'.

 *My personal bugbear - amongst a sleuth - with Windows was the amount of time spent shoring it up